CacheboxInc/HDM-documentation/macros/Deployment Steps/default.md

 ![alt_text](images/image19_new.png?classes=content-img "image_tooltip")
 ~e)

 8. Select network IP configurations for the WAN.
-Choose the IP allocation protocol: static, static pool, or DHCP (figure 25).
+Choose the IP allocation protocol: static ifdef(~sSTATIC_POOL~e, ~s, static pool,~e) or DHCP (figure 25).
 If static IP address allocation is chosen, the unused IP addresses or IP ranges, along with the gateway and subnet mask, domain search path, and one or more DNS and NTP servers, would need to be specified

 _Figure 25: WAN Configuration_